Clare, Suffolk: The feudal lords of Clare

 William de Burgh was Elizabeth's son by her first husband, John de Burgh, next in line to the Earldom of Ulster.
 He was assassinated in Carrickfergus in 1333 by his Irish cousins.
 His daughter Elizabeth was married to the third son of Edward III.
 Her husband Lionel thereby came into the Clare inheritance and became the Duke of Clarence.
 Chaucer the poet was at one time a page to him.
 After Elizabeth's death in 1360, he married the Count of Milan's daughter.
 There were wild rumours he was about to become King of Italy, but he died near Pavia a few months after his marriage.
 Following his last wish, his heart and bones were brought back to Clare for burial beside his first wife.

 The title of Clarenceux King of Arms, an heraldic officer, is also derived from Clare or Clarence.

 The estate passed into the hands of the Mortimers, the Earls of March.
 The castle began to fall into disrepair from this time.
 The last descendant was Edward V, one of the two Princes in the Tower.
 Henry VII took over Clare borough and manor.
 Henry VIII gave them to each of his wives in turn, Katherine of Aragon leasing the common to the poor of Clare.
-Under Queen Mary, the lands of the Honour of Clare were transferred to the Duchy of Cornwall (which is why today William, Prince of Wales will technically appoint the Vicar).
+Under Queen Mary, the lands of the Honour of Clare were transferred to the Duchy of Lancaster (which is why today The Sovereign will technically appoint the Vicar).
 The title of Duke of Clarence was last held by Albert Victor, the eldest son of Albert Edward, Prince of Wales (later King Edward VII) and Alexandra, Princess of Wales (later Queen Alexandra), and the grandson of the reigning monarch, Queen Victoria.
 From the time of his birth, he was second in the line of succession to the throne, but he did not become king because he died before his father and his grandmother, the Queen.
 He had agreed to be the patron of the Royal Clarence Lodge of the Freemasons in Clare but died in 1892 before he could attend the opening ceremony.